 It is essential to let the other party know you are reliable, hardworking, and overall ready to perform to the best of your abilities.

-In order to live up to your words, set a few things straight first.
-Carefully inspect what the client wants from you, and assure yourself you can do what they want.
+To live up to your words, set a few things straight first.
+Carefully inspect what the client wants from you, and assure yourself, you can do what they want.
 Set a certain number of revisions they can expect, examine the workload, and plan your time accordingly.
 It is crucial to meet deadlines at all times so that you keep your clients.
 A good piece of advice is to keep your communication strictly professional, especially at first.
 If you eventually develop a quality work relationship with your employee or client, in which case they choose to loosen the belt a bit – take it as a sign of success.
-If the client feels comfortable in your work and trusts your opinion, chances for your own success are much higher.
+If the client feels comfortable in your work and trusts your opinion, the chances of your success are much higher.